XCraftTM/BorderXP/README.md

 Then You need to put the Plugin into your Servers Plugins Folder and Restart/Reset the Server, important is that you reset your World or else it wont work.

 ## Having issues or want to help?
-If you need help with BorderXP, or you'd like to help out, you can go on the BorderXP-Support Discord(https://discord.gg/jZQmRyASSC)(I Can Support in German and English).
+If you need help with BorderXP, or you'd like to help out, you can go on the BorderXP-Support Discord(https://discord.gg/jZQmRyASSC) (I Can Support in German and English).
 Or Open an GitHub Issue where everyone can discuss your Problem.

 Big Thanks goes to SaveFeelix and PearAPI